 This electronic residency management system serves as an official source for verification of procedure certification.

-Any nurse or healthcare professional may gain access and can verify procedure verification by following these steps:
+Any nurse or healthcare professional may gain access and can verify procedure verification in New Innovations.
+Please contact the Medical Staff office or Medical Education for instructions on accessing resident procedure privileges.